-2.11 Other financial investments 2.11.1 Recognition
+2.11 Other financial investments

+2.11.1 Recognition

 Financial assets and liabilities are recognised when a member of the group becomes party to the contractual provisions of the instrument.
-Financial liabilities and equity instruments are classified according to the substance of the contractual arrangements entered into.
+Financial liabilities and equity instruments are classified according to the substance of the contractual arrangements entered into, rather than the instrument's legal form.
 An equity instrument is any instrument or contract that evidences a residual interest in the assets of the company after deducting all of its liabilities.